When a public agency signs up for MRSC Rosters, there are a few transition steps that should be addressed prior to using the service.

 Public agencies are strongly encouraged to sign up for all three of MRSC’s rosters (small works, vendor, and consultant) for efficiency and ease of connecting with businesses.

-See MRSC’s sample resolution for all three rosters (small works, vendor, and consultant) (.docx file download) or sample resolution for the small works roster only (.docx file download).
+For local governments, see MRSC’s sample resolution for all three rosters (small works, vendor, and consultant) (.docx file download) or sample resolution for the small works roster only (.docx file download).
+MRSC Rosters does not need a copy of your passed resolution.

 2. Develop/Update Contracting Procedures